 In a city of nine million people, many of whom have spent much of the past few years in isolation, socializing has taken on a new significance.
 The pandemic laid bare an epidemic of loneliness that had been brewing quietly for years.

 In the Surgeon General’s recently published advisory on loneliness, he concludes that social connection is “as essential to our long-term survival as food and water.”
-Through this project, I look at isolation through its opposite, celebrating the inclusive spaces that unite a group of otherwise disconnected New Yorkers into a tight-knit community.
+Through this project, I look at isolation through its opposite, celebrating the inclusive spaces that unite a group of otherwise disconnected New Yorkers into tight-knit communities.

 Supported in part by an Awesome Foundation grant.